 Capital of Kalachuri Dynasty: Tripuri.

-Last ruler of Kalachuri Dynasty: Trailokyamalla.
+The last ruler of Kalachuri Dynasty: Trailokyamalla.

 Feudatories: Rashtrakuta and Gurjara Pratihara Dynasty.